 - When to seek legal advice;

-No. The calculator is a completely free, no obligation, advice service.
+No. The calculator is a completely free, no obligation, online advice service.
 For the vast majority of individuals, a speed awareness course or a Fixed Penalty will conclude matters and no further assistance is required.
-If you are outside that category, and do need any further help, then we are happy to assist, but the calculator does not request any of your personal contact details.
+If you are outside that category, and do need any further help, then we are happy to assist.

 What are the calculations based on?

 The calculations are based on Court guidelines, Police options, precedents and the results of several thousand cases that Motor Lawyers have dealt with over the last 12 years.
 Whilst it is for guidance only, there are options available for further assistance if required.
 Please bear in mind that there are regional variations and the parameters on punishments will change occasionally but, it is hoped that the information supplied should give a very accurate indication of how your case will be concluded and via what method.

 What if I have more than one offence pending?